MicrosoftDocs/azure-docs/articles/virtual-desktop/windows-10-multisession-faq.md

 ---
 # Windows 10 Enterprise multi-session FAQ

-This article will answer frequently asked questions and cover best practices for Windows 10 Enterprise multi-session.
+This article answers frequently asked questions and explains best practices for Windows 10 Enterprise multi-session.

 ## What is Windows 10 Enterprise multi-session?